snowplow-incubator/snowplow-micro-examples/README.md

 ```
     browser.assert.noOfTotalEvents(2);
 ```
-*Arguments*: Number of expected total events sent to micro
+*Arguments*: Number of expected total events sent to Micro

-A further extension on noOfGoodEvents, this assertion ensures that both the correct number events are sent to micro, and that no bad events are sent.
+A further extension on noOfGoodEvents, this assertion ensures that both the correct number events are sent to Micro, and that no bad events are sent.
 Using all 3 of these assertions consecutively provides the best assurance that every event you send is sent to your warehouse properly.

 #### .orderOfEvents